miykael/atlasreader/paper/paper.md

 can be used to extract information from multiple peaks within a given ROI, and `atlas` can be used to specify which atlases should be used for the output creation.
-By default, AtlasReader uses the AAL, the Desikan-Killiany, and the Harvard-Oxford atlases (Figure 3).
+By default, AtlasReader uses the AAL, the Desikan-Killiany, and the Harvard-Oxford atlases (Fig. 5).
 In the current version, users also have access to the Aicha, the Destrieux, the Juelich, the Marsatlas, the Neuromorphometrics, and the Talairach atlas.
 Further details about the individual atlases, how to acknowledge them, and their license requirements are detailed in the